DSharpPlus/DSharpPlus/docs/articles/beyond_basics/intents.md

 };
 ```

-Please Note, if you specify a privileged intent within your @DSharpPlus.DiscordConfiguration that you have not signed up
+Please Note, if you specify a privileged intent within your `DiscordConfiguration` that you have not signed up
 for on the Discord Application page, an error will be thrown on the connection.

 <!-- LINKS -->